jshjohnson/jshjohnson.github.io/animate/README.md

 Whether animation classes set via the `data-animation-classes` attribute should removed when the animations complete.

 ####reverse
 Type: `Boolean` Default: `false`

-Once the element has left the top of the viewport (by the same offset), reset element.
+Once the element has left the top of the viewport (by the same offset), remove the animations from element.
+When the element comes back into view, it will animate again.

 ####debug
 Type: `Boolean` Default: `false`